Below are answers to many commonly asked questions. If you would like any additional information please email or call our office.

 Getting ready

 Prior to camp we will help guide you with packing lists questions and connecting you to other camp families.
-Our Health Center Staff and Camp Care Team will be in contact with you to discuss any medical or special needs your camper may have.
+Our Wellness Team will be in contact with you to discuss any medical or special needs your camper may have.

 Once your child arrives at camp our staff will make sure all their needs are met and they have a successful session.
 During the session you are more than welcome to reach out and check in with us.
 We will be happy to give you an update on how your camper is doing.